Effective field theory with resonant P-wave interaction: Nonlocal -wave potential

-Comparing Eq.~\eqref{eqn:offT_2} with Eq.\eqref{eqn:TFactorize}, one realizes that the eigenstate must correspond to a $k$-plane pole of $\tau(k)$ and that $p (p') = i\gamma$ is rather a complex pole of the momentum-space wave functions.
 This loss of correspondence between a positive imaginary $k$-plane pole of the $S$ matrix and a bound state is unusual, but it could be advantageous.
 In the energy-dependent potential implemented by the dynamically propagated dimeron field~\cite{Braaten:2011vf, Nishida:2011np}, the third pole corresponds to a negative-norm state, which eventually causes to violate the Wigner bound~\cite{Hammer:2009zh, Hammer:2010fw}.

 With that, we conclude that $P$-wave threshold dynamics is primarily decided by the pair of poles of $\tau(k)$, denoted by $k_\pm$.
 We now categorize the poles according to the values taken by $\lambda$ and $\gamma$.
 Because we are interested in only attractive forces, the bare parameter $\lambda$ is always positive, and $\gamma$ is positive too by construction.
 Depending on the value of $\eta = \gamma + \lambda_R^{-1}$, the poles $k_\pm$ can be on the positive imaginary axis (bound state), on the negative imaginary axis (virtual), or in the lower half-plane (resonance), as tabulated in Table~\ref{tab:pole_T0}.
 Except for in the row labeled by ``bound / virtual'' where one pole is virtual state and the other is bound state, the pair of poles are either both resonance or both virtual.